magento/merchdocs/src/payment/klarna-setup.md

 1. Enter the hexadecimal value of the color that you want to use for the following elements.

-   You can use the color chooser to experiment with different colors for each design element to match your store’s theme.
+   You can use the color chooser to experiment with different colors for each design element to match your store's theme.
 The results might vary, depending on theme.

    - **Details color**
    - **Border color**